Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-sword-cross:{ .lg .middle } Fighter

+*Main article: [Fighter]*

-:   *Fighters have mastered the art of combat, wielding weapons with unmatched skill and wearing armour like a second skin."*
+> *"Fighters have mastered the art of combat, wielding weapons with unmatched skill and wearing armour like a second skin."*

-:   **Fighter** was a descriptive term for a warrior skilled with a variety of weapons and trained in the arts of war.
+**Fighter** was a descriptive term for a warrior skilled with a variety of weapons and trained in the arts of war.
 A skilled fighter defined the front line of any battle, breaking through enemy ranks and holding the line while their allies maneuvered.
 All fighters were trained to use virtually any armor or weapon the situation required; a fighter could use an axe, a rapier, or a greatsword with roughly equivalent skill.
 As well as being combat generalists, most fighter also specialized in a particular skillset, such as archery and even combat magic.

-**Fighter Archetype**
+**Fighter Archetype ^3rd-level^**

 <div class="grid cards" markdown>